 Plan Z, the game expansion, is built around Plan Z, the plan.
 The new pieces are roughly evenly divided between new German ships and planes and new British ones, with slightly more Germans in the mix.
 They’re die-cut, with the new silky-smooth finish we’ve been using lately.
 They’ll blend in fine with the die-cut pieces from Bismarck, though the printing is noticeably sharper.

-To take advantage of that, almost all of the ship drawings are brand-new works, and those that have appeared before have been completely revised (except for the handful that appeared in Sea of Iron, which had already been upgraded).
-It’s the best-looking set of pieces we’ve put in one of our naval games (Sea of Iron will look as good when it gets the new-style pieces).
+To take advantage of that excellent resolution, almost all of the ship drawings are brand-new works, and those that have appeared before have been completely revised (except for the handful that appeared in Sea of Iron, which had already been upgraded).
+It’s the best-looking set of pieces we’ve put in one of our naval games (Sea of Iron looks just as good now that it’s been re-issued with the new-style pieces).

 The Germans get the full might of the Plan Z fleet: six new battleships of the H class, three battle cruisers of the O class, a dozen armored cruisers of the P class.
-Four more aircraft carriers, a fast seaplane carrier and a new class of big, fast minelaying cruisers.
+Six more aircraft carriers, a slow seaplane carrier and a new class of big, fast minelaying cruisers.
 Plus additional light cruisers and destroyers.

 Yet the Royal Navy is likewise strengthened, with older ships rebuilt according to plans made before the actual war: the R-class battleships, the battle cruiser Hood and the venerable old flagship Iron Duke.
 There are four big and fast battleships of the Lion class plus the unusual fast battleship Vanguard.
 The big new carriers of the Implacable and Audacious classes are here, and there are dozens of new cruisers and destroyers as well.

 Both sides get additional aircraft, though most of the new planes are German (the British already have many aircraft in the complete games on which Plan Z draws for components).
-There are a number of early jet designs, plus some unusual craft like the Horton flying-wing fighter plane.
-And helicopters – we can’t have an alternative-history naval game without helicopters.
+There are a number of early jet designs, plus some helicopters – we can’t have an alternative-history naval game without helicopters.
 It wouldn’t be right.

 While Plan Z exists to allow you to play with all of those ships and aircraft, it is a fully-formed alternative-history story in the same manner as The Second Great War (though it’s a completely different background).
 The Long War posits a conflict in which Germany allied with Poland in 1939 together turned on the Soviet Union in the summer of 1940.
 France falls in the autumn of 1942, leaving the newly-built German Navy in control of French ports and seeking to isolate Britain in the spring of 1943.